What is Matcha Green Tea? Posted on 1 Jun 21:51 , 0 comments

-To know about Matcha, it is essential to know about how to matke ‘Sencha’ (cha means tea) which is the most common green tea in Japan.
+To know about Matcha, it is essential to know about how to make ‘Sencha’ (cha means tea), the most common green tea in Japan.

-After picking the young tea leaves, they are steamed to prevent oxidization.
-Then thery are pressed and left to dry.
+After the young tea leaves are picked, they are steamed to prevent oxidization.
+Then they are pressed and left to dry.
 This process is repeated several times until finally they become Sencha.
 The reason why they are pressed is that by breaking up the structure of the tea leaves, the components of them are easily released when they are made into tea.

 How about Matcha, then?